-Casi Ángeles (lit. meaning Almost Angels) is an argentine live-action tv series about a group of orphans who are exploited and forced into robbery by the orphanage director, BartoloméBedoyaAguero.
+Casi Ángeles (lit. meaning Almost Angels) is an Argentine live-action TV series about a group of orphans who are exploited and forced into robbery by the orphanage director, BartoloméBedoyaAguero.
 However, Bartolomé is running low on cash and in order to receive the inheritance of his dead aunt there are two conditions he must meet: keep the orphanage running and make his younger sister Malvina get married.
 Her current boyfriend, Nicolas Bauer, arrives to the Bedoya Aguero mansion after getting engaged to her, accompanied by his son Cristobal and a savage named Mogli.Around the same time, a young circus performer named Cielo Mágico finds one of the girls from the orphanage, Alelí, stealing at her circus.
 She's able to save her from the man she robbed and gets her back to the orphanage, but on their way they find other kids from the orphanage putting up a show to steal.
-Alelí takes advantage of the ocassion to steal from a man, but Cielo catches her and takes the wallet she stole from her.
+Alelí takes advantage of the occasion to steal from a man, but Cielo catches her and takes the wallet she stole from her.
 However, the man (who happens to be Bauer) finds them and accuses Cielo of being a theif.
 Cielo runs away... with the wallet.
-She later goes to return it to Bauer, who realizes she isn't a bad person after all, and gets her a job... as maid in the Bedoya Aguero mansion... much to Malvina's dismay, who (unlike the other two) notices a Love Triangle blooming.The series had a total of four seasons.
+She later returns it to Bauer, who realizes she isn't a bad person after all, and gets her a job as maid in the Bedoya Aguero mansion... much to Malvina's dismay, who (unlike the other two) notices a Love Triangle blooming.The series had a total of four seasons.
 The first has Nicolás struggling on his search for the Eudamon Island as well as resolving the mystery of the missing heirs of the Inchausti family.
-At the end of the first season, Cielo is saved from Bartolomé attack by a time portal, which opens and saves her just in time.
-The second season continues some time later, with Nicolas trying to find her while other main characters such as Thiago or Jazmín find identical keys, as well as a strange book with a total of seven locks.
-This season introduces Corporación Cruz (Cruz Corporation), commonly abreviated CC, which is the main antagonist of the season.
+At the end of the first season, Cielo is saved from Bartolomé's attack by a time portal, which opens and saves her just in time.
+The second season takes place some time later, with Nicolas trying to find her while other main characters such as Thiago or Jazmín find identical keys, as well as a strange book with a total of seven locks.
+This season introduces Corporación Cruz (Cruz Corporation), commonly abbreviated as CC, which is the main antagonist of the season.
 The third season takes place after the teenager cast -plus Lleca and Justina- are teleported to the future in the season 2 finale.
-Finally, the fourth season is called La Resistencia (The Resistance), which has the main characters divided and some of them (like Mar or Lleca) with their memories erased and modified.
+Finally, the fourth season is called La Resistencia (The Resistance), and has the main characters divided and some of them (like Mar or Lleca) with their memories erased and modified.